Sixth Form Team

 The Whickham Sixth team are dedicated to providing a supportive, inspiring, inclusive and safe learning environment to help students be the best they can be, and who they want to be.

 Debbie Ross has worked at Whickham School since 2017 after 26 years in Local Government where her roles included the leadership and management of a range of support services to Schools and Young People.
 Debbie has a Degree in Education and is a L6 Qualified Careers Guidance Practitioner.
-She has a passion for education, inclusion, diversity and empowerment and brings with her a wealth of organisational skills and real-world experiences that she draws upon to help students to be ambitious and broaden their horizons.
+She has a passion for education, inclusion, diversity and empowerment.
+She brings with her a wealth of organisational skills and real-world experiences that she draws upon to help students to be ambitious and broaden their horizons.
 She also works to ensure that students have the knowledge and skills to achieve their potential and reach their goals and aspirations, whatever they may be.